markjivko/kronup-php/docs/Api/TasksApi.md

 ## `listCandidates()`

-> List candidates

-List potential assignees for this task
+> Tasks List potential assignees for this task

 {: .new-title }
 > #️⃣ Execute example in terminal